-Required to allow user to extract website data into a mSIS case, while performing actions such as webpage archiving, extracting a Facebook id or other actions required during the research process.
+Required to allow the user to extract website data into an mSIS case, while performing actions such as webpage archiving, extracting a Facebook id or other actions required during the research process.

 2. Download files and read and modify the browser’s download history: